varoonsahgal/react-fundamentals/labs/lab1.md

 ```html
 <div id="root"></div>
 ```
 Don’t be surprised that `index.js` is not referenced inside the `public/index.html` file; create-react-app uses Webpack under the hood to bundle all of your app’s javascript together, by starting at `src/index.js` and following all the `import` statements recursively.
 Then Webpack injects a script tag into `index.html` for each bundle produced.
-We can prove this is the case by inspecting the html in the browser.

-If your dev server is not running, start it with `npm start` then open the devtools in the browser tab that opens up.
-In the `Elements` tab, confirm that there are now script tags in the `<body>`.

 Now let’s clean up the demo code before beginning our app.
 First, stop your sever.
 Then, delete all the files in the `src` directory except `index.js`.
 Since this is the entry point for all of our javascript we’ll still need this.
 However, we’ll need to remove the references to all the files we deleted.